cereblanco/todayilearned/notes/python/the-gil.md

 **But**

-- DOESN'T work well with multi-thread CPU bound
+- :x: DOESN'T work well with multi-thread CPU bound

-- DOESN't take advantage of multi-cores
+- :x: DOESN't take advantage of multi-cores

 - because of the **GIL** (when an object are shared within multiple threads, how does CPython locks the reference count?)